My Big Fat Greek Wedding 3

 My Big Fat Greek Wedding 3 is a 2023 American romantic comedy film written and directed by Nia Vardalos.
-The third installment in the My Big Fat Greek Wedding franchise, the film stars Vardalos, John Corbett, Louis Mandylor, Elena Kampouris, Gia Carides, Joey Fatone, Lainie Kazan, and Andrea Martin.
-It is the first entry not to star Michael Constantine (who died in 2021), Bess Meisler, and Ian Gomez.
+The third and final installment in the My Big Fat Greek Wedding franchise, the film stars Vardalos, John Corbett, Louis Mandylor, Elena Kampouris, Gia Carides, Joey Fatone, Lainie Kazan, and Andrea Martin.
+It is the first entry not to feature cast members Michael Constantine (who died in 2021), Bruce Gray (who died in 2017), Bess Meisler and Ian Gomez.
 Filming took place in Athens, Greece, from June through August 2022.

 My Big Fat Greek Wedding 3 was released internationally by Universal Pictures on September 6 and in the United States and Canada on September 8, 2023, by Focus Features.
-It received generally negative reviews from critics and has grossed $39 million worldwide.
+It received generally negative reviews from critics and has grossed $38 million worldwide.

 Plot

-In the wake of Gus Portokalos and Ian's father Rodney's passing a year ago, the Portokalos family is grappling with grief.
+In the wake of both Gus Portokalos and Ian's father Rodney's passing a year ago, the Portokalos family is grappling with grief.
 Nick, now separated, returns home, displaying immature behavior.
 Athena and her husband Yiannis are caring for Maria, who is battling dementia.
 Toula and Ian, though happily married, are facing the challenges of parenthood while their daughter Paris struggles with the responsibility of college, completely unbeknownst to them.

 Victory, a distant relative and the mayor of Gus' hometown Vrisi, invites the family for a supposed reunion.
 On the flight to Greece, Aunt Voula introduces her assistant Aristotle, Paris' college-mate, and Toula reveals she's bringing Gus' journal, containing his life story, to give to his three childhood friends in Greece as promised.

 They arrive in Athens, where Victory greets them, and go sightseeing.
 In the nearly abandoned Vrisi, they find Gus' childhood home and meet Alexandra, Gus's old flame.
 There, Victory confesses there's no reunion, hoping the Portokaloses would revive the village.
 The family goes to a nearby town the following day, where Toula searches for Gus's friends without success and gets drunk on ouzo.
 Nick searches for the village's oldest tree and Ian befriends a monk, who possesses information about everyone's activities in the village.
 Meanwhile, Aristotle tries to communicate with Paris, who rebuffs his advances without explaining why.

 At dinner, Toula and Ian meet Peter, Alexandra's son by Gus, whom the latter never knew about, as well as his son Christos, and Alexandra's assistant Qamar.
 Afterwards, Christos and Qamar take Aristotle and Paris to a club, where they reveal they are secretly betrothed.
 The next day, Toula informs her family about Peter, but struggles to locate Gus' friends.
 Fortunately, the monk gave Ian a list of those who left the village, pinpointing one who moved to Syros.
 Toula shares this with Nikki and Angelo, who head to Syros and return with them.